 China Travel Guide

 The third largest country on the planet, an ancient civilization, the Communist paradise and the economic miracle.
 These metaphors describe China as a highly diverse country, with so many things to do and places to visit.
 China is the most densely populated country in the world.
 And sometimes it might seem that the entire territory consists of many totally independent countries.
 Big cities with their rush hours and constant fussiness share this land with rural and underdeveloped areas filled with tiny villages, dilapidated houses, and old junks.
+Check my China Travel Guide to get the most out of your trip!

 When you travel across Zhongguo or the Middle Kingdom you couldn’t help but notice how dramatically the landscape changes.
 From the beach resorts of Hainan and the cities like Shanghai and Beijing to the massive Gobi desert and the glaciers of Tibet.
 Everywhere you will discover something special, no matter what your interests are.
 China offers a bit of everything from the Terracotta Warriors to the Thousand Buddha Grottoes.
 Check China travel guide to make your way through the numerous historic sites and attractions.